 Do so for all the devices, and then restart your PC.
 It will automatically install any missing drivers.
 Then, check if you can now access or initialize the external hard drive.

-The Event Viewer will record any errors you encounter along with the details on possible causes.
-You can check it to get more information on how you can debug this issue.
+Windows includes the Event Viewer that records any errors you encounter along with the details on possible causes.
+You can check it to get more information on how you can debug this issue, especially if the previous solutions were not helpful in your situation.

 - Expand Windows Logs and select System.